denzelrenner/LIFE4136-Group1-Rotation2/README.md

 9. Number of Threads: 3
 ```

-5.This produced an NJ tree with default layout – I customised the tree with the following
+5. This produced an NJ tree with default layout – I customised the tree with the following

 ```
 1.Taxon names -> Font -> Arial -> Bold Italic -> 10